nsaccente/kubernetes-notes/kubernetes/02-tldr-ckad.md

 ## LoadBalancer Service

-To reiterate, a **LoadBalancer** Service object provisions a loadbalancer for the application.
+To reiterate, a **LoadBalancer** Service exposes Pods externally using a cloud provider’s load balancer.